 University unveils new plan for fossil fuel investments

-The University of Reading is planning to increase transparency in its £70million portfolio of investments and introduce a tough new investment policy towards the most carbon-intensive companies.
+The University is planning to increase transparency in its £70million portfolio of investments and introduce a tough new investment policy towards the most carbon-intensive companies.

-The proposed changes have been agreed by the University's Investments Committee and are being led by the Vice-Chancellor, Sir David Bell.
-They are designed to bring the University's investment policy more in line with other policies aimed at reducing environmental impact.
-It also reflects Reading's position as a world-leading centre for the study of the environment and climate.
+The proposed changes have been agreed by the University’s Investments Committee and are being led by our Vice-Chancellor, Sir David Bell.
+They are designed to bring the University’s investment policy more in line with other policies aimed at reducing environmental impact.
+It also reflects our position as a world-leading centre for the study of the environment and climate.

-The proposed new policy comes following discussions with the students' union, RUSU, which had urged the University to sell any investments in a group of companies with the largest fossil fuel reserves.
+The proposed new policy comes following discussions with RUSU, which had urged the University to sell any investments in a group of companies with the largest fossil fuel reserves.